2985+ orders placed in your location

 - Monitoring and evaluating the patient’s condition: The doctor may ask for frequent urine routine samples as a part of the post-surgery procedure to evaluate the patient’s health.

 In India, urinary tract infections are more common in women than in men.
-They are especially common in women during the reproductive and menopausal stages.
-Poor hygiene, weak immunity and lifestyle changes are some of the common causes behind the same.
+In addition, it is more so common in women who are in their reproductive and menopausal stages.
+Poor hygiene, weak immunity, and lifestyle changes are some of the common causes behind the same.
 Therefore, routine urine checkups are essential to take necessary preventative measures.

 A urine routine test checks for the presence of bacteria and physical components like blood, WBCs, crystals, casts, etc., in the urine.
 The presence of these components guides the doctor in the right direction to provide effective treatment.